mggg/GerryChain/docs/user/optimizers.rst

     :align: center
     :alt: Gingleator Optimization Method Comparison Image

-And we can see a little better how each method performs over the course of the run by looking at all of the scores relative to the previous graph:
+And we can see a little better how each method performs over the course of the run:

 .. image:: ./images/gingleator_all.png
     :align: center